Vrajshah0306/Tic-Tac-Toe/README.md

 - Player X clicks on the top-left square and marks it with "X".
 - Player O clicks on the center square and marks it with "O".
 - The game continues with players alternating turns.
-- If Player X wins, an alert will say "Player X has Won!!!" and the board will reset.
+- If Player X wins, an alert will say "Player X has Won!!!", the winning boxes will be highlighted, and the board will reset.

 ---